TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodb-indexing2.md

 - TTL
 - Unique

-Unlike MongoDB, in Azure Cosmos DBs API for MongoDB, you can't use wildcard indexes for:
+Unlike MongoDB, in Azure Cosmos DBs API for MongoDB you can't use wildcard indexes for:

 - Creating a wildcard index that *includes* multiple specific fields